Qualitative Data Analysis

 5. Grounded theory.
 Grounded theory aims to develop new theories directly from collected data rather than testing existing theories.
 Researchers analyse data continuously while developing concepts and theoretical explanations.

-Qualitative Data Analysis Steps
+Qualitative Data Analysis Process

 Qualitative data analysis can be conducted through the following three steps: